variotry/knockout-decorator/README.md

 ### @asNumber
 Input value keep numerical type.(No argument)
-It is useful if type of a property value is converted "string type" by input via view by binding input text such as `<input type="value" data-bind="value:x" />`.
+It is enabled to prevent convert to string type from via view such as `<input type="value" data-bind="value:x" />`

 ## Get raw koObservable
 You can get raw koObservable object by using follows methods.